Aqua Teen Hunger Force season 4: Recurring

+Guest appearances

-In season four the main cast consisted of Dana Snyder who provided the voice of Master Shake, Carey Means who provided the voice of Frylock, and series co-creator Dave Willis who provided the voice of both Meatwad and Carl Brutananadilewski; and recurring character Ignignokt.
-Also featured appearances from Matt Maiellaro who voiced Err and Cybernetic Ghost of Christmas Past from the Future, George Lowe who voiced himself as various characters, Brendon Small voiced Dr. Wongburger, Andy Merrill who voiced Oglethorpe and Merle, and Mike Schatz who voiced Emory.
+In season four the main cast consisted of Dana Snyder who provided the voice of Master Shake, Carey Means who provided the voice of Frylock, and series co-creator Dave Willis who provided the voice of both Meatwad and Carl; and recurring character Ignignokt.
+Also featured appearances from Matt Maiellaro who as Err and Cybernetic Ghost of Christmas Past from the Future, George Lowe who as himself as various characters, Brendon Small as Dr. Wongburger, Andy Merrill who as Oglethorpe and a Rice Minion, and Mike Schatz who as Emory.

-Season four featured various guest appearances from Billie Reaves in "Dirtfoot", Mike Bigga voiced Boost in "Boost Mobile", Tommy Blacha appeared in "Dickesode", Andrew W.K. voiced himself in "Party All the Time", Roberto Lange voiced Mucus man in "Global Grilling", and Tera Patrick voiced herself in "Grim Reaper Gutters", Bart Oates voiced himself in "Bart Oates", Patton Oswalt voiced Ezekial in "Ezekial".
-In "Carl Wash" Jim Fortier voiced both Carl and his son Carl Jr., both characters had originally appeared in the 1999 Space Ghost Coast to Coast episode "Chambraigne".
+Season four featured various guest appearances from Billie Reaves in "Dirtfoot", Mike Bigga as Boost in "Boost Mobile", Tommy Blacha appeared in "Dickesode", Andrew W.K. as himself in "Party All the Time", Roberto Lange as Mucus man in "Global Grilling", and Tera Patrick as herself in "Grim Reaper Gutters", Bart Oates as himself in "Bart Oates", Patton Oswalt as Ezekial in "Ezekial".
+In "Carl Wash" Jim Fortier as both Carl and his son Carl Jr., both characters had originally appeared in the 1999 Space Ghost Coast to Coast episode "Chambraigne".